echo-bravo-yahoo/m-cutie-t/README.md

 ### To-do

+- [ ] Fix influxdb output
+- [ ] Fix confusion in message transformation path (half of the APIs use mutation, half use return values)
 - [ ] Add log rotation to cutie service file
 - [ ] Add file src/destination
 - [ ] Test that MQTT +/# topics work for listening